1. What is the term length for positions on Branch Council?

 19. Who should I contact to discuss Branch elections further?

-Either your Branch President or the RIM Professionals Australasia’s Chief Executive, Kate Walker on 0409 250 795 or email@example.com
+Either your local Branch President or the RIM Professionals Australasia’s Chair of the Board: email@example.com